Acromic/kickstarter-analysis/Written_Report_Template.md

 Year 4 began to have the most launches.
 May thru August were the most successful months to launch with May being the high point with 166 launches and 111 were successes followed by 52 failures and 3 canclled.
 ![Theater_Outcomes_vs_Launch.png](Resources/Theater_Outcomes_vs_Launch.png)
 ### Analysis of Outcomes Based on Goals
-The most successful outcomes were all plays that were under $5,000.
-There were also some decent successes with amounts of $35,000 - $45,000
+The most successful outcomes were plays that were under $1,000 where 75% were successfull followed by $1000 to $4,999 where 73% were successful.
 ![Outcomes_vs_Goals](Resources/Outcomes_vs%20_Goals.png)
 ### Challenges and Difficulties Encountered